dellytools/delly/README.md

 Delly ships with python scripts to filter somatic variants for tumor/normal comparisons and to filter confident polymorphic SV sites in population-scale SV calling.

-`python somaticFilter.py -v del.vcf -o del.somatic.vcf -t DEL -f`
+`python somaticFilter.py -t DEL -v del.vcf -o del.somatic.vcf -f`

 Copy-number variable polymorphic SV sites:

-`python cnvClassifier.py -v del.vcf -o del.sites.vcf`
+`python cnvClassifier.py -v del.vcf -o del.sites.vcf -f`

 Balanced, polymorphic SV sites (inversions):

-`python populationFilter.py -v del.vcf -o del.sites.vcf`
+`python populationFilter.py -v del.vcf -o del.sites.vcf -f`

 These python scripts are primarily meant as an example of how you can filter and annotate the final Delly vcf file further.
 They may require some fine-tuning depending on your application.